HVLepage/cavep-unah/_posts/2025-02-14-February2025Fieldwork.markdown

 20 February.
 Hummingbird fieldwork.
-A full day observing and collecting behavioural data at the nest site of O.n.albolimbata.
+A full morning observing and collecting behavioural data at the nest site of O.n.albolimbata.
 Data to be presented in a forthcoming publication.

-Jornada completa observando y recogiendo de datos sobre el comportamiento en el nido de O.n.albolimbata.
-Los datos se presentarán en una próxima publicación.

-21 February.
-Dry forest fieldwork.
 Returning to Huanta we determined sample sites 4, 3, 2 and 1 along transect 2 along a second road to Huancavelica.
 We have identified three transects that will be sampled and assessed for plant diversity.
 Three years of data should be sufficient to fully sample these areas across the seasons and will be published after that time.

+Manana completa observando y recogiendo de datos sobre el comportamiento en el nido de O.n.albolimbata.
+Los datos se presentarán en una próxima publicación.

 Regresando a Huanta determinamos los sitios de muestreo 4, 3, 2 y 1 a lo largo del transecto 2 por un segundo camino a Huancavelica.
 Hemos identificado tres transectos que serán muestreados y evaluados para la diversidad de plantas.
 Tres años de datos deberían ser suficientes para muestrear completamente estas áreas a través de las estaciones y serán publicados después de ese tiempo.

+21 February.
+Dry forest fieldwork.
+Heading to San Miguel, we stopped in dry forest before arriving to our cloud forest base.
+The aim here being to photograph and record two undescribed species.
+These are the subject of forthcoming publications and are not detailed here, as a result.

+En dirección a San Miguel, nos detuvimos en bosque seco antes de llegar a nuestra base de bosque nublado.
+El objetivo aquí era fotografiar y registrar dos especies no descritas. Éstas son objeto de próximas publicaciones y, por consiguiente, no se detallan aquí.

 22 February.
 Dry forest fieldwork.